sourbhsingh/JournalApp/README.md

    1. Cache read methods with `@Cacheable(value = "items", key = "#id")`.
    2. Use `@CachePut` to update and `@CacheEvict` to remove entries.
 4. Notes:
-   1. Use `StringRedisSerializer` for keys and `Jackson2JsonRedisSerializer` for values.
+   1. Use `StringRedaisSerializer` fssor keys and `Jackson2JsonRedisSerializer` for values.
    2. Configure sensible TTLs and monitor hit/miss rates.
    3. Mitigate cache stampede with locking or request coalescing when needed.
 5. Working: